xyliatgithub/EN650.601/assignment2/module1/README.md

                 SSLCertificateKeyFile /etc/ssl/private/jhuws.key
 ```

-In line 2, replace "_default_" with the IP address you just found.
-Do not remove “:443” after the IP addres.
-It is the port number for SSL connection.
-In line 4, insert a line and specify your ServerName.
-In line 32, 33, and 34, change the directory to where your certificate and private key are stored, and add a new line specifying SSLCertificateChainFile.

-Check whether the configuration is correct:
+After it is modified, check whether the configuration is correct:

 ```
 apachectl configtest
 ```

+Use

 ```sh
 sudo a2enmod ssl